 This form is filled out by the owner of the vehicle whom would like to alter the vehicle in some way.
 This form must be filled out and work must be approved prior to the alteration of the vehicle.
 Work once approved, must be based on the noted specifications on this form.
 Alterations are authorized or denied after the Bureau of Motor Vehicles collaborates with experienced mechanics in the field and/or manufactures of the vehicle for qualified opinions based on the requested alteration on the form.
 Upon completion of vehicle alteration, owner must return to the BMV for inspection and approval.
 If the alteration is not approved, the above steps must be repeated.

 Vehicle Clearance Form

 When shipping a vehicle, a vehicle clearance form from the BMV must be obtained.
 In order to be approved, the original vehicle registration, must be presented.
-All vehicles being shipped out of the U.S. Virgin Islands require a 24 hour waiting period.
 When shipping to foreign countries, the license plates and registration stickers are turned in to the BMV.
 Vehicles must be inspected, all information must be verified, and all traffic tickets and liens must be satisfied prior to issuance.
 Vehicles with a lien must be accompanied by a letter from the lending institution giving permission to ship the vehicle out of the U.S. Virgin Islands.
 Vehicles being shipped within the U.S. Virgin Islands do not require a vehicle clearance from the BMV.

 Once the BMV receives lien placement letter from a lending institution (Banks, credit union, leasing companies etc.) a lien will be placed on the designated vehicle.
 For an individual to place a lien against someone else’s vehicle a court order must be presented to the BMV to do so.
 Car dealerships are exempt from having to provide a court order.